 I don’t mean put tracking on it.
 I mean, don’t let it get lost in shuffle by sending during peak time for people to receive Christmas cards.
 By the time the mail man is delivering mounds of cards and gifts, it is easy for it to get thrown to the side.
 You want the action to be noticed.

 5. Don’t be gimmicky

 Now is the time to be subtle.
 Let the “thank you” be genuine and market for you.
-Taking this time of year to push your company and your products will get lost in the onslaught of advertisements being sent out this time of year.
+Taking this time of year to push your company and its products will get lost in the onslaught of advertisements being sent out this time of year.

 Suggestions for Client Gifts: